 · A report on the participant's genetic DNA, which is very close (and sometimes identical) to the earliest known ancestor;

-· A classification of the participant's "deep" ancestry, which gives insight into the prehistoric origins of your direct paternal or maternal ancestors;
+· A classification of the participant's "deep" ancestry, which gives insight into the prehistoric origins of your direct paternal ancestors;

 · A sense of camaraderie with all who participate in the Palatine Project, which is particularly strong for those who share a genetic ancestry but is also uniquely meaningful because of the shared history and geography of the Palatine movement;